Billy Drago

 Billy Eugene Burrows (November 30, 1945 – June 24, 2019), known professionally by his stage name Billy Drago, was an American television and film actor.
-Drago's films, where he was frequently cast as a villain, included Clint Eastwood's western Pale Rider and Brian De Palma's The Untouchables.
+Drago's films, where he was frequently cast as a villain, included Clint Eastwood's western Pale Rider (1985) and Brian De Palma's The Untouchables (1987).
 He also had recurring roles in the television series The Adventures of Brisco County, Jr. and Charmed.

 Early life

-Burrows was born in Hugoton, Kansas, the son of William Franklin Burrows Jr., and Gladys Marie Wilcox (1918–1990) on November 30, 1945.
+Billy Eugene Burrows was born on November 30, 1945, in Hugoton, Kansas, the son of William Franklin Burrows Jr., and Gladys Marie Wilcox (1918–1990) on November 30, 1945.
+He has an older sister, Patricia.
 He said his maternal lineage was of Romani descent and that his paternal lineage was Native American.
 He later took his grandmother's maiden name "Drago" as his stage name to avoid being confused with another actor.
 Growing up, his parents would drop him off at the movie theater often in their rural town.

 After leaving high school he started out as a journalist for the Associated Press, and later became a popular voice on the radio that took him first to Canada and then to New York City.
 After a brief stint with a touring theater group, he worked as a stuntman at Boot Hill in Dodge City, Kansas.
 From there he went on to the University of Kansas.
 After finishing college, he joined an acting company.